lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 To manage your audio settings use the :guilabel:`Audio tab`.
 To disable audio entirely uncheck the :guilabel:`Enable audio` checkbox.
 To change the output of audio type change the :guilabel:`Output module` menu.
 To add a visualization of Audio change the :guilabel:`Visualization:` menu.
 To change replay gain mode change the :guilabel:`Replay gain mode` menu.
 To allow playing audio at different speeds without changing the pitch is to check the :guilabel:`Enable Time-stretching audio` checkbox.

+To disable video and thus save some processing power uncheck the :guilabel:`Enable Video` checkbox.
+To have window decorations on a seperate video window check the :guilabel:`Window decorations` checkbox.
+To automatically have fullscreen video check the :guilabel:`Fullscreen` checkbox.

 Version
 -------
 Lubuntu ships with version 3.0.4 of VLC.